 1 lb ground pastured pork

-4 ounces chopped hearts or liver
+4 ounces heart, any animal, chopped or ground

 1-2 tsp Sriracha hot sauce, or substitute red chili flakes to taste